Event Causality Is Key to Computational Story Understanding: Broader Impact

 \section{Broader Impact}

 In this paper, we explore the use of LLM-extracted event causality in story understanding.
-We recognize that the commonsense knowledge embedded within LLMs may be biased towards certain groups or cultures.
-Furthermore, the story content we are exploring may contain the biases of creators, as while as social biases from the time periods of production.
+We recognize LLMs may inadvertently contain bias derived from training data.
+Furthermore, the story content we use may contain the biases of their creators, as well as social biases from the time periods of production.

 Consequently, the causal relationships generated in our study are not intended as unbiased presentations of social norms.
 For this reason, we urge researchers to take caution when relying on LLMs or stories as a source for learning cultural and social conventions.